Teething

 Causes

-The first teeth start to come in when your baby is 6-12 months old.
-The first teeth are most often the 2 bottom front teeth.
+The first teeth start to come in when a baby is 6 to 12 months of age.
+The first teeth are most often the two bottom front teeth.
 Other teeth will quickly follow.
 The pressure on the gums can make them swollen and tender.

 SymptomsandDiagnosis